maximtyan/dev/README.md

 # Engineering software development

+## about the blog

-I will summarize my personal notes on software development process in our lab.
+This blog summarizes my personal knowledge on software development.
 The case studies are based on multiple aircraft design, optimization, simulation and other projects completed during the past years.

-# Getting started
+## Getting started

-## Computer configuration
+### Computer configuration

 [Configure your computer](https://maximtyan.github.io/dev/pc-config)

 ## Git

 [how to setup git](https://maximtyan.github.io/dev/git_setup)

 ## Python